-Recent Corporate Integrity Agreements (CIAs) between physician practices and the OIG are showing a new trend of requiring an increasing number of certifications by both the practice and its Independent Review Organization (IRO).
+Recent Corporate Integrity Agreements (CIAs) between physician practices and the U.S. Department of Health and Human Services Office of Inspector General (OIG) are showing a new trend of requiring an increasing number of certifications by both the practice and its Independent Review Organization (IRO).
 In fact, the terms “certification” and “certify” are used multiple times in such CIAs, stressing their growing importance.
-These certifications must be taken seriously, as the CIA provides for a stipulated penalty of $50,000 for each false certification submitted by or on behalf of a physician practice as part of its (a) Implementation Report; (b) Annual Report; (c) additional documentation requested by OIG; or (d) other requirements under the CIA.
+These certifications must be taken seriously, as the CIA provides for a stipulated penalty of $50,000 for each false certification submitted by or on behalf of a physician practice as part of its Implementation Report, Annual Report additional documentation requested by OIG or as related to other requirements under the CIA.

 The following are examples of certifications that a physician practice must make and include in its Implementation and Annual Reports to the OIG:

 - The practice has maintained written documentation that all Covered Persons have received compliance training, specifying the type of training provided and date.

 - The IRO engaged has certified its professional independence and objectivity with respect to the mandated reviews and uses reviewers with current and nationally recognized coding certifications.

 - The practice has no ownership, control interest, or other business interest in any third party billing company with whom they contract; and the practice certifies that it meets specified compliance standards enumerated in the CIA.